Sonia’s been using an old glass-topped desk since she moved into this bedroom.

 It’s definitely seen better days at this point, and it doesn’t match the rest of Sonia’s room decor in the slightest.

-I’ve already got a lot of painting projects on my plate, so we decided to just buy Sonia a new desk to go with her Craiglist bookshelf, huge freebie bookshelf, Goodwill dresser, and repainted bed from 2003.
+I’ve already got a lot of painting projects on my plate, so I decided to just buy Sonia a new desk to go with her Craiglist bookshelf, huge freebie bookshelf, Goodwill dresser, and repainted bed from 2003.

 Originally, this new purchase seemed like the fastest, easiest option to me.